How to calm pets during fireworks

 In the run-up to Bonfire Night get them used to the quiet spot, especially if you know the night in which there’s going to be a lot of fireworks going off.

 Make sure they know it’s a safe place where they can seek comfort.
 Always use blankets, treats and some of their favourite toys to make it more welcoming.
+This will help your dog feel calm during fireworks.

 #4 Play relaxing music

 Pets' hearing is much better than ours!
-Keep them inside around Bonfire night and close any windows or doors.
+Keep them inside around Bonfire Night and close any windows or doors.

 Playing relaxing music is a popular way of keeping dogs and cats calm because it goes some way to block out the sound of fireworks outside.